gomorpheus/morpheus-docs/release_notes/current.rst

             - Support for v2 Identity API was deprecated in 5.2.9 and has been dropped for this release

 :Terraform: - Added UI feedback and status indication when refreshing Terraform Instance state (:guilabel:`REFRESH STATE` button or "Refresh State" selection from Instance Actions menu)
+            - Added support for ``count`` and ``for_each`` loops

 :UI: - Added more detailed help block text for the Private Key field when storing a new key pair in Morpheus (Infrastructure > Keys & Certs > Key Pairs) :superscript:`5.2.9`
+     - Execution and history tabs: Execution output is now limited on initial load to 10k characters per event with an option to load the full output for each event
      - Help text added to Add Integration modals warning that HTTP URLs are insecure and not recommended

 :VDI: - VDI pools can now be configured to be "Recyclable".
 When enabled, the VDI Instance will revert back to a snapshot and become available once again after the user has logged out and the VDI session has expired.
 This behavior will not apply to VDI pools which are also configured to be persistent because in that configuration the Instance is merely stopped and saved for the user's next session.
 This feature is currently only available for Cloud types which support snapshot management (VMware, Nutanix, and vCD)